isc-projects/kea/doc/guide/dhcp4-srv.rst

 however, that the LFC takes time and thus it is possible (although unlikely) that, if the ``lfc-interval`` is too short, a new cleanup may be started while the previous one is still running.
-The server would recover from this by skipping the new cleanup when it detects that the previous cleanup is still in progress.
+The server would recover from this by skipping the new cleanup when it detected that the previous cleanup was still in progress.
 But it implies that the actual cleanups will be triggered more rarely than configured.
 Moreover, triggering a new cleanup adds overhead to the server, which will not be able to respond to new requests for a short period of time when the new